QuentinRa/blog.quentinra.dev/maths/numerical-analysis/iterative/sor.md

 ## Code in R

-Here how you could see this in R code.
-You should check the convergence instead of doing ``n=10`` iterations.
+Here is how you could see this in R code.
+We are checking the convergence with $\epsilon = 0.001$.

 ```r
 # our functions